Nilufer Hanımsultan: Later years

 Several years passed, and Niloufer could not conceive, while her cousin had two sons.
 She consulted various doctors in Europe and was planning to go to America for a medical visit.
 In 1948, seventeen years after his marriage to Niloufer, her husband Moazzam Jah took a second wife, Razia Begum, who soon gave birth to their first child, a daughter.
 Niloufer went to stay with her mother in France.
 They divorced, four years later in 1952.
-Still gorgeous at thirty six, she kept attracting the attention of the press and was repeatedly offered movie roles, which she refused.

 In 1954, Niloufer received a call from Dürrüşehvar requesting help for the burial of her father.
 She had made several efforts to have her father's body buried in Istanbul, but could not obtain the permission of the Turkish government.
 He had wanted to be buried in either Turkey or Hyderabad.
 Niloufer called one of her friends, Malik Ghulam Muhammad, a former official in the Nizam's Government, who was at that time the Governor-General of Pakistan.
 He called Saud bin Abdulaziz Al Saud, the then King of Saudi Arabia to relay the request.
 The King agreed to grant the request, and he was finally buried in Saudi Arabia in the Al-Baqi'.

 On 21 February 1963, Niloufer married Edward Julius Pope Jr. in Paris.
 He was the son of Edward Julius Pope and Mary Allaway Pope, and was three years her junior.
 He was a diplomat, business executive, screenwriter, and film producer.
 She had preserved all of her papers, documents and photographs, and using these, Edward planned to make a film about her.